Larry Darmour

-Lawrence J. Darmour (1895–1942) was an American film producer, operator of Larry Darmour Productions from 1926, and a significant figure in Hollywood's low-budget production community.
+Lawrence J. Darmour (January 8, 1895 – March 17, 1942) was an American film producer who founded Larry Darmour Productions in 1926, which was part of Hollywood's low-budget production community.

 Career

 Darmour was born in Flushing, Queens, New York.
 After completing his education at Princeton University, he entered the motion picture industry as a film inspector for the Gaumont company.
 Within the year he was a newsreel cameraman, offering his footage to both the Gaumont and the Mutual weekly newsreels.
 He enlisted in the U. S. Army during World War I and served in the Signal Corps as a cameraman.
 He had the distinction of being the first American soldier on the battlefield at Chateau-Thierry; he had been taking a stroll along the front the night before the Allied forces were scheduled to attack.
 He awoke to find himself in the middle of a barrage, the only soldier on the field.

 After the war he resumed his work in newsreels.
 He joined Lewis J. Selznick's company as editor of its newsreel, and was promoted to vice president of Selznick's distributing arm.